MislavJaksic/Design-Patterns/README.md

 #### Observer pattern

 Defines a dependency between objects so that whenever an object changes its state, all its dependents are notified.

+#### Decorator pattern

+Dynamically add a functionality instead of using inheritance.
+A Decorator is a and has a decorated class.